History of English Literature: Chart, Books & Notes PDF

 Courtesy: Teach Matters

-D.H Lawrance has the greatest contribution to this century.
-James Joyce, Virginia Woolf, George Orwell, William Golding, John Galsworthy, George Bernard Shaw, Harold Pinter, T.S Elliot are some of the prolific names which were popular for their 20th-century dramas.
-In poetry literature of the 20th century, William Butler Yeats, T.S Eliot, W.H Auden, Thomas Hardy, G.M Hopkins, Dylan Thomas, are some of the resounding names of poetry landscape in this era of the history of English literature.
+D.H.
+Lawrence has made the greatest contribution to this century.
+James Joyce, Virginia Woolf, George Orwell, William Golding, John Galsworthy, George Bernard Shaw, Harold Pinter, T.S.
+Elliot are some of the prolific names who were popular for their 20th-century dramas.
+In the poetry literature of the 20th century, William Butler Yeats, T.S.
+Eliot, W.H.
+Auden, Thomas Hardy, G.M.
+Hopkins, Dylan Thomas, are some of the resounding names of the poetry landscape in this era of the history of English literature.
 Some of the prolific war poets include Rupert Brooke, Siegfried Sassoon & Wilfred Owen.

 History of Indian English Literature

 • During these conflicts, many writers came forth to justify the use of English.
-One such writer was Sujit Mukherjee who said that English acts as a “link language” in the Indian subcontinent.
-What he meant by this is that India is a linguistically diverse land not many people understood the regional languages.
-Like Hindi was not understood by the majority of people from the southern and northeastern parts of India.
-In such a scenario, a language was needed which could connect the masses and English became that language.
+One such writer was Sujit Mukherjee, who said that English acts as a “link language” in the Indian subcontinent.
+What he meant by this is that India is a linguistically diverse land not many people understand the regional languages.
+Hindi was not understood by the majority of people from the southern and northeastern parts of India.
+In such a scenario, a language was needed that could connect the masses, and English became that language.
 As a result, Indian English literature started gaining the prominence that it has today.

 Love English Lit?
 Prove it by Acing this Basic English Test!